Valentin4869/CFR/README.md

 # CFR
-An introduction to the Counter-factual Regret Minimization algorithm.
+An introduction to the Counter-factual Regret Minimization algorithm with a simple example for intuition.